 Only a 7 minute drive from the centre of Ubud, guests have quick access to Bali’s renowned cultural hub but will feel far enough from the crowds and traffic to enjoy the magic and essence of rural Bali.

 Naya offers private 3, 5 and 7 day retreats consisting of Yoga, Bali Culture and Adventure.
 They also have teacher trainings and offerings from exceptional teachers from around the world sharing their gifts.
-There list of retreats can be found here.
+Their list of retreats can be found here.
 Read reviews.

 Yoga Teacher Trainings